-Campus security and safety are monitored by the Safety and Security Division.
-Security is located in the west Mezzanine floor of the Main Building (offices MM 29/30/31/32/33); it can be reached on 515 2114/515 2074.
-The division provides services such as car registration, AUS ID cards, lost and found, traffic violations and accidents, vehicle assistance and official letters that might be required by the University City Police.
-Safety provides information on occupational safety and health hazards, and promotes a safe and healthy environment on campus.
-It is located on the mezzanine floor of the Main Building, (office MM27) and can be reached on 515 2068.
+The Office of Protocol and Security is responsible for campus security, as well as serving as the university's contact with federal and local government entities, embassies and consulates.
+The office also provides services such as AUS ID cards, parking stickers, lost and found, assistance with car registration, assistance with procedures related to traffic violations and on-campus accidents, vehicle assistance and official letters required by the University City Police.
+The Office of Protocol and Security is located on the west Mezzanine Floor of the Main Building (offices MM 29/30/31/32/33) and can be reached on 515 2114/515 2074/2075 or at aus security@aus.edu.

+Campus safety is monitored by the Safety division which provides information on occupational safety and health hazards, and promotes a safe and healthy environment on campus.
+The Safety Division is located on the second floor of the Main Building, (office M-247B) and can be reached on 515 2068.

-In addition, government-related services are offered for faculty, staff and students, including passport custody, medical test assistance, and the processing of visas, residence permits and driving licenses.
-For specific details, contact the Office of Public Affairs at public\affairs@aus.edu.
+Immigration-related services are offered for faculty, staff and students, including passport custody, medical test assistance, and the processing of visas and residence permits.
+For specific details, contact Public Relations at gr@aus.edu.